Where to Find Philly’s Outstanding Cherry Blossoms

-Home » Attractions » Outdoors » Where to Find Cherry Blossoms in Philadelphia
+Home » Attractions » Outdoors » Where to Find Philly’s Outstanding Cherry Blossoms

 Cherry blossoms are a highlight of spring in Philadelphia.
 The parks, gardens, and city streets are lined with fluffy pink and white blooms beckoning people to get outside.
 From Fairmount Park to Columbus Boulevard and beyond, there are lots of pretty places to see them.

 Peak cherry blossom season typically lasts about 2 weeks, though the timing varies based on weather.
-For 2025, peak bloom is forecast to be between March 23 and April 5, which is a bit later than recent years due to a colder winter.
+For 2026, peak bloom is forecast to be the first week of April.
+It’s a bit later than usual due to a cold winter with lots of snow, but it’s similar to last year.

 Overhead view of blooming cherry trees beside the Schuylkill River with the Philadelphia skyline in the background.